-Welcome to the yowLAB Film Festival discussion for our fifth film, Synecdoche, NY, written and directed by Charlie Kaufman.
+Welcome to the yowLAB Film Festival discussion for our sixth film, Rear Window by Alfred Hitchcock.
 Our reviewer this month is yowLAB co-director Sarah Gelbard.
 Her review/synopsis is included below.

 - If you have not yet watched the film, it is available on iTunes and at OPL.

 - To contribute to the discussion, please feel free to use the comment section following the review.